websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/devops/sharepoint-integration/enabling-liferays-rest-connector-to-sharepoint.md

 > Requires DXP Subscription; Compatible with SharePoint 2016 and SharePoint Online

-Liferay's REST Connector for SharePoint provides Documents and Media integration with SharePoint libraries.
+Liferay's REST Connector to SharePoint provides Documents and Media integration with SharePoint libraries.
 With it, you can create Documents and Media repositories for mounting a SharePoint library.
 You can then read/write SharePoint documents and folders, perform document check-in/check-out, download documents, and more.
 Each action performed in one context is propagated in the other.

 ## Integration Limitations